Resources

 Prevent Blindness Ohio

 Crossroad partners with Prevent Blindness Ohio to help provide eye exams and glasses to uninsured adults and children through their Vision Care Outreach Program.
 Once identified as needing an eye exam, your provider will notify your Care Coordinator.
-They will work with Prevenet Blindness Ohio and follow up with you regarding your eye exam and glasses.
+They will work with Prevent Blindness Ohio and follow up with you regarding your eye exam and glasses.
 Read more: https://ohio.preventblindness.org/vision-care-outreach-program/

 Cancer Prevention